Blog

 I went back to the same treatment center after completing SSP, and as their team would attest, I came back a “different person.”

-My therapist there has even described SSP as a “miracle” (her words, not mine!), and we watched over the course of 12 weeks as I learned to cook, expanded the variety of foods I ate and prepared, and began to relate to food as something truly joyful.
+My therapist there has even described the SSP as a “miracle” (her words, not mine!), and we watched over the course of 12 weeks as I learned to cook, expanded the variety of foods I ate and prepared, and began to relate to food as something truly joyful.

 I was previously too afraid to even go into my kitchen, turn on the oven, or touch certain foods.
 I now cook and confidently prepare food for myself every single day, am exploring new recipes independently (for fun!), and I am the most consistent I have ever been with my meal plan since starting treatment back in 2019.